pingidentity/pingidentity-devops-getting-started/docs/README.md

 There are different goals that you may have as you approach these docs.
 Here are some suggested paths, based on your goals:

-* **Learn to use Ping Identity provided images** - if you are looking to learn how to use docker images that are _built and maintained_ by Ping to achieve the mentioned benefits of containerization:
+* **Learn to use Ping Identity provided images** - Looking to thoroughly understant how to use Ping Identity docker images? :
   1. Get an [evaluation license](https://pingidentity-devops.gitbook.io/devops/prod-license#obtaining-a-ping-identity-devops-user-and-key) or use an [existing one](https://pingidentity-devops.gitbook.io/devops/prod-license#using-an-existing-product-license-file)
   2. Go through the [examples](https://pingidentity-devops.gitbook.io/devops/examples) as tutorials.
 Start with [quickstart](https://pingidentity-devops.gitbook.io/devops/examples/quickstart), as it contains important setup and background.
 Then skip ahead if you are comfortable.
   3. Make sure you stop by and understand how to use [server profiles](https://pingidentity-devops.gitbook.io/devops/server-profiles).
 Certain profiles are provided as samples.
 Once you begin customizing to your purpose, you'll want to create your own server profiles.
-* **Quickly Evaluate a Ping Identity software product** - if you heard this is the fastest way test out product features \(especially for integrated cases\) and want minimum interaction with outside tooling.
+* **Quickly Evaluate a Ping Identity software product** - Absolute fastest way to get a full-stack of Ping Identity software running:
   1. Get an [evaluation license](https://pingidentity-devops.gitbook.io/devops/prod-license#obtaining-a-ping-identity-devops-user-and-key)
   2. Save your DevOps User and Key in a text file.
 Example file: